leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 # LK-Human-Plus-XenoType
 ---Adds Evolved Human XenoType , a custom xenotype i made in character editor that i wanted to translate to a mod Basicly think of a sanguophage without the negatives , hemogen need or need for DeathRest.

 ---Also adds the Evolved Humans faction a neutral faction full of this xeno type.

-Breathless gene only shows up if you have odyssey installed.
+---Breathless gene only shows up if you have odyssey installed.

 ---Also Adds Cold and heat immunity genes if Alpha Genes is installed, as well as Regeneration gene if Star Wars Xenotypes mod is installed.